 More from Success

-Bond yields have been at historic lows as the coronavirus outbreak sent markets into turmoil.
-On Tuesday, the Federal Reserve announced an emergency rate cut, which slashed the benchmark interest rate range down to 1% to 1.25%.
-That cut, along with a rock-bottom 10-year Treasury yield and continued coronavirus fears, means mortgage rates could be poised to head even lower.
+The half a percentage point cut by the Fed on Tuesday brings the benchmark interest rate range down to 1% to 1.25%.
+That cut, along with a rock-bottom 10-year Treasury yield, means mortgage rates are poised to head even lower.

 Mortgage rates have already been hovering near historic lows.
 Last week, rates fell to an average of 3.45% for a 30-year fixed rate mortgage and 2.95% for a 15-year fixed rate mortgage, according to Freddie Mac.

 “It’s definitely a good time for someone looking to buy a home to get financing,” said Mark Hamrick, senior economic analyst for Bankrate.
 “Home prices have risen, and it is rough for those looking for a bargain, but the financing has gotten better.”

 And there is an opportunity for rates to go lower still, he said.

 “If you’re trying to look for the silver lining in the midst of the current climate,” said Hamrick, “the mortgage interest rate is close to the top of the list.”

 Volatility in the stock market and uncertainty in the economy doesn’t bolster a home buyer’s confidence, but knocking money off a monthly payment by getting a lower mortgage rate or refinancing can certainly help.